-Research skills, critical thinking and problem solving are all essential for leadership and these are integrated onto the young leaders programme through case studies.
+Research skills, critical thinking and problem-solving are all essential for leadership and these are integrated onto the Young Leaders programme through case studies.

 Case studies cover four hours of academic tuition every week.
-Initially, students are provided with input and material on a real-life case study such ‘Coca Cola’s marketing failure’.
-After which, small groups are required to research and present findings on similar real-life case.
+Initially, students are provided with input and material on a real-life case study such as ‘Coca Cola’s marketing failure’.
+After which, small groups are required to research and present findings on a similar real-life case.

 Through case study research and reporting, students are better able to work independently in groups and expand the skills and aptitudes needed to become successful young leaders.